StephanieML/hmt-archive/index.md

 The master branch always has the most recent *published* release of the archive (currently, `2014-1`).

 Work on the next publication is in a development branch.
-The next release, `2015-1`, is expected to be published in May, 2015.
+The next release, `2015-1`, is expected to be published in summer, 2015.

+## Organization of subprojects and subdirectories ##

+### Data

+- `archive`:  the archival data set.
+All material in this archive has passed initial draft status, and is provisionally accepted for publication.

+### Subprojects for assembling a publishable release ###

+- `hmtmgr`:  a code library for assembling the various individual components (such as book-by-book editions of different versions of the *Iliad*) into composite objects (such as a complete edition of one version of the *Iliad*).
+- `ctsbldr` and `citebldr`:  build systems using the library in `hmtmgr` to construct a set of generic CITE repositories that can be managed with the [CITE Manager library](http://cite-architecture.github.io/citemgr/).
+- `textmgr`: a build system for analyzing the contents of the CTS repository created by `ctsbldr`.
+- `graphs`:  a build system for unifying CITE and CTS repositories in an RDF graph.
+- `publisher`:  a build system that collects archival material in zip files, and publishes them to a nexus repository.

+## Other ##

+- `confs`: configuration settings for all subprojects
+- `schemas`:  local copies of CTS and CITE schemas